integrated-ethics/web/content/labs/first-look.md

 -   Students are reminded of what “ethics” is

 -   Students are introduced to the three ethical frameworks to be
-    > applied in future modules
+    > applied in future labs

 -   Students are asked to reflect on someone who they believe is of high
     > moral character